- 3/4 cup chopped onion

 - 1 tablespoon minced fresh parsley

-- In a Dutch oven, saute the onion, celery and green pepper in butter until tender.
+- In a Dutch oven over medium-high heat, saute the onion, celery and green pepper in butter until tender.
 Add garlic; cook 1 minute longer.
-Add the next nine ingredients; bring to a boil.
+Add the next nine ingredients; bring to a boil over medium-high heat.
 Reduce heat; cover and simmer until rice is tender, about 25 minutes.

 - Add shrimp and parsley; simmer, uncovered, for 7-10 minutes or until shrimp turn pink.
 Yield: 8 servings.